sciurius/chordpro-frontpage/README.md

 ```sh
 npm run start
 ```
-Navigate your browser to `http://localhost:3000/` to see a sample page reflecting your custom Bootstrap styles.
+Navigate your browser to `http://localhost:3000/` to see the website on your local machine.

 ## Enjoy